 I’m not saying to forget the ideas you have for change & improvement in the new year, but rather to encourage you to do it in a way that works.
 Here’s how.

 Step by Step…

 Do this for each resolution.
 Write down a clearly defined goal of what you want to change.
 Is it giving up a bad habit?
 Learning a new skill?
 Improving the quality of a relationship?
 Traveling more?
-Paying-off debt?
+Paying off debt?
 Whatever your goal, break it down and define it by using at least a paragraph of writing.
 Yes, write it down somewhere so you can refer to it daily.

 Next, plan out the steps it will take to reach the goal you just wrote about.
 If you want to break a bad habit, you’ll need to replace it with a positive habit.
 When developing a new, positive habit, keep it on your daily task list and DO IT each & every day for at least a month.
 Trying to eat better?
 Make sure you have the right foods stocked up before you start.
 Do you want to read more books?
 Then you probably should have a few purchased or borrowed and ready wherever you like to read.
-You want to exercise more?
-Better schedule it in to your week, each week – and then don’t let anything else fill those slots in your schedule.
+Do you want to exercise more?
+Better schedule it into your week, each week – and then don’t let anything else fill those slots in your schedule.
 If you don’t have a written schedule, it might be a good goal to begin creating one.

-It’s fine to have great big goals as long as you also create a realistic plan to get from where you are today, to achieving those goals.
+It’s fine to have great big goals as long as you also create a realistic plan to get from where you are today, to achieve those goals.
 If you find the plan isn’t working as you go, modify the plan and keep going forward.
 If you miss a day, pick up where you left off tomorrow!
 Don’t wait until next New Year’s Day.

 Simple Formula For Change